The art of mindfulness meditation

 From a mental health point of view, it is incredibly self-empowering to be aware of your experiences and see them for what they actually are, rather than getting caught up in the story behind them, which can often lead to mental ill-health.

-How to practise meditation
+How to practice meditation

-Smiling Mind (and the research!) suggests practising between 3-5 times per week to really feel the benefits of mindfulness meditation.
+Smiling Mind (and the research!) suggests practicing between 3-5 times per week to really feel the benefits of mindfulness meditation.
 Smiling Mind's meditations are guided and last between 5-15 minutes, so they are easy to implement even into the busiest of days.
 Being an app also ensures that users can meditate on their commute on the way to work, before they go to bed or even whilst making their cup of tea!

 Meditation is quite a personal experience, and different people will naturally connect with different types of meditation.
 The beauty of mindfulness meditation is that you can use anything as the focus for your attention; breath, body, sounds, even a piece of chocolate!
 This allows you to practice mindfulness meditation in a way that suits you.